Building Experimental Data Tables

-The time course data file for this tutorial is available from the BioTapestry web site at the following URL.
-You will want to save the file to your computer (e.g. for Firefox, right-click on the link and do a Save Link As... in your browser):
+The time course data file for this tutorial is available from the BioTapestry web site: TutorialExpressionDataV2.xml.
+Save the file to your computer (e.g. for Firefox, right-click on the link and do a Save Link As... in your browser):

 This file, as well as the file for temporal input data discussed below, are human-readable XML text files.
 You should look at these files in a text editor to understand how they are organized, and use them as the template for building your own data input files for your own models.

 To load the saved expression data file into BioTapestry, go to the main menu and select File->Import->Import Time Expression XML Data...:

 A dialog box will pop up to warn you that existing data will be lost (an import does not append to existing data, but replaces it).
 Click Yes:

 In the file chooser dialog that pops up, set Files of Type to Extensible Markup Language Files (*.xml), select TutorialExpressionDataV2.xml, and click Open: